msakamoto-sf/JavaServiceProviderInterfaceDemo/README.md

   * Implementation for CloudService.
 6. DemoApp
   * client app for CloudService and SearchService.
+  * Implementations self providers for both CloudService and SearchService.

 ### Requirements
 * JDK 1.6 or over